Look: Why do Muslims from across the UAE head to this mosque?

 Though the exact date of Laylat Al Qadr remains uncertain, Prophet Mohammed indicated that it falls within the last 10 nights of Ramadan, specifically on an odd-numbered night.
 It was on one of these nights that the first verses of the Quran were revealed to Prophet Mohammad.

-As the 27th night of Laylat Al Qadr approaches, expectations rise for the Sheikh Saud Al Qasimi Mosque, with the potential for crowds exceeding tenfold its 2,300-person capacity.
-If late Wednesday night's turnout is any indication, the mosque may see over 45,000 worshippers, claim volunteers.
+As the 27th night of Ramadan approaches, expectations rise for the Sheikh Saud Al Qasimi Mosque, with the potential for crowds exceeding tenfold its 2,300-person capacity.

 Reflecting on the night's significance, many worshippers recounted their regular visits to the Sheikh Saud Al Qasimi Mosque during these special occasions, seeking blessings and forgiveness.